sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 To ensure your NVIDIA machine functions properly, you'll need the following materials and accessories:

 1. **WiFi Adapter**
 Attach the WiFi Adapter to your NVIDIA Machine.
 It is called "TP-Link AC600 USB WiFi Adapter for PC".
 After you've attached it you should see a WiFi icon in the upper right corner.
-Look for the WiFi you'd like to connect to and enter its password.
+Please be sure to look for the WiFi you'd like to connect to and enter its password.

 2. **Monitor**
 Use the HM Tech Display for Raspberry Pi.
 It should come with a stand and power cord.

 3. **Power Cord for the Monitor with USB-A Port**
 The monitor requires power to function.
-Connect the monitor to an outlet using the provided power cord with a USB-A port.
+You can connect the monitor to an outlet using the provided power cord with a USB-A port.

 4. **HDMI to HDMI Cord**
 To establish a video connection between your machine and the monitor, use an HDMI to HDMI cord.
-Connect one end to your device and the other to the monitor's HDMI port.
+Connect one end to your device and the other end to the monitor's HDMI port.

 5. **Logitech Wireless Keyboard**
 Use a Logitech wireless keyboard.
 Connect the wireless USB A port to your machine to pair it.